rosboll/tools/README.md

 # My collection of personal pentest tools
+Written to learn some python.
 Put on github to learn git and github.

 ## ftplister.py
 Takes a list of IP addresses, logs in to FTP anonymously and lists contents of FTP landing folder of each host.box